New Project:Hardware (FPGA) DPS-8/M ∕ FNP Project

 As the FNP CPU can be thought of as a simplified “half a DPS‑8 CPU”, while also having similarities to the central system (including an IOM, Input/Output Multiplexer) in a simplified form, the experience gained working on this component should be transferable to the system as a whole.

-Enter Charles Anthony — a truly awesome programmer who did amazing work on the DPS8M Simulator — who already had a partial FNP simulation, coded in C99.
-This code originated from the DPS8M Simulator, but was abandoned in favor of a simpler (yet more robust and better performing) FNP emulation; that is, a native reimplementation, handling the commands sent to/from the FNP from the DPS‑8 directly, instead of simulating the instruction set of the 18‑bit FNP CPU and running the genuine MCS (Multics Communication System) software on it.
+Enter Charles Anthony — a truly awesome programmer who did amazing work on the DPS8M Simulator — who already had a partial FNP emulation, coded in C99.
+This code originated from the DPS8M Simulator, but was abandoned in favor of a simpler (yet more robust and better performing) FNP simulation; that is, a native-code reimplementation, handling the commands sent to/from the FNP from the DPS‑8 directly, instead of emulating the instruction set of the 18‑bit FNP CPU and running the genuine MCS (Multics Communication System) software on it.

-Charles suggested that he complete this FNP simulation software to aid in the development of the FPGA system.
-However, we soon discovered that MCS had grown, and no longer supported the original DN355 FNP, but only the later DN6661/DN6670/DN6678 models, that is, those equipped with more than 32 KWords of memory.
+Charles suggested that he complete the FNP emulation software to aid in the development of the FPGA system.
+However, we soon discovered that the MCS of the late 1980’s had grown, and no longer supported the original DN355 FNP, but only the later DN6661/DN6670/DN6678 models, that is, those equipped with more than 32 KWords of memory.

-The FNP simulation software, DATANET6600, is now available and mostly complete (lacking a complete IOM implementation), and has been essential in the development of the FNP FPGA.
+The FNP emulation software, DATANET6600, is now available and mostly complete (lacking a complete IOM implementation), and has been essential in the development of the FNP FPGA.

 Charles proposed selecting an FPGA that incorporated an onboard ARM CPU core.
 This approach would allow us to begin with the DPS8M Simulator software running on the ARM core, and gradually replace sections of the software code with Verilog FPGA implementations until all elements have been transitioned from the ARM to the FPGA.